emmercm/www/src/blog/changing-a-git-commit-message.md

 #
 ```

-And like the above "amend" command, we'll make the intended update such as correcting the spelling to "Added stylesheet", then saving and exiting the editor.
-This will rewrite the commit and all commits after it, evident by the different commit hashes:
+Correcting the spelling to "Added stylesheet", then save and exit the editor.
+This will rewrite the commit and all commits after it, as evidenced by the different commit hashes:

 ```shell
 $ git log --oneline